 FNF Group (FNF) Gains As Market Dips: What You Should Know

-FNF Group will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from FNF Group as it approaches its next earnings release.
 The company is expected to report EPS of $1.51, down 24.88% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.29 billion, down 12.76% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.29 billion, down 12.76% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for FNF Group.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for FNF Group.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-FNF Group is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+FNF Group is currently a Zacks Rank #1 (Strong Buy).

-Looking at its valuation, FNF Group is holding a Forward P/E ratio of 9.
-This represents a discount compared to its industry's average Forward P/E of 13.94.
+In terms of valuation, FNF Group is currently trading at a Forward P/E ratio of 9.37.
+Its industry sports an average Forward P/E of 13.99, so we one might conclude that FNF Group is trading at a discount comparatively.

 Click to get this free report